felipenlunkes/felipenlunkes/ABOUT.en.md

 * :construction: I've been developing the [Hexagonix Operating System](https://github.com/hexagonix) in parallel as a hobby.
 * :mag: Ask me about design and implementation of operating systems, x86 assembly and C.
 * :people_hugging: I'm looking to collaborate on open source and commercial projects (backend and DevOps).
 * :sparkling_heart: I'm also currently learning more and practicing x86 Assembly and C, baremetal development and operating system deployment (Hexagonix OS and Lunix OS).
-Yes, this is my hobby!
-In my free time, look for me and you will find me doing this.
-So I've been looking for help with the development of the Hexagonix and Lunix OS operating systems in my spare time.

 </div>